Building with MTR Carbon Capture signage under bright blue sky.

 Project Description

-Sargent & Lundy began supporting the project in Phase 2 to develop a (FEED study for the large test pilot.
-Sargent & Lundy has continued to support MTR as the project moved into Phase 3, where the detailed design effort will be completed, and the large pilot will be installed and operated.
-The system is designed to treat the equivalent of 9.2 MWe of flue gas.
-The initial testing is planned to capture 75% of the CO2 in the flue gas.
-Future testing will ramp up the capture efficiency to test the system.
+Sargent & Lundy began supporting the project in Phase 2 to develop a FEED study for the large test pilot.
+As the large test pilot moved into Phase 3, Sargent & Lundy continued to support MTR with detailed design, installation, and operation.
+The project team designed the system to treat flue gas, equivalent to a 9.2-megawatt-electric (MWe) capacity.
+The initial testing met the goal to capture 75% of the CO2 in the flue gas.
+Additional testing captured more than 90% of the CO2.

 Project Scope

-Sargent & Lundy performed the overall project management and balance of plant engineering for the FEED Study.
-The firm also provided valuable input and support to MTR and Trimeric, who were responsible for the process engineering while also working closely with Graycor to develop the Class 2 capital cost estimate and project execution schedule.
-The deliverables were critical to the Phase 3 continuation application.
-The following are some of the key deliverables and activities completed during the study:
+Sargent & Lundy performed the overall project management and balance-of-plant engineering for the FEED study.
+The firm provided valuable input and support to MTR and Trimeric, which were responsible for the process engineering, while also working closely with for the on-site installation contractor, Graycor, to develop the Class 2 capital cost estimate and project execution schedule.
+The deliverables were critical to the Phase 3 continuation application’s approval.
+The following deliverables and activities completed during the study were critical to gain Phase 3 application approval:

 • Developed the flue gas (composition) design basis and project design criteria.